jamitzky/pupyMPI/documentation/benchmarking.rst

 documentation to see what you did wrong.
 If you did not, your .csv files should be located in the ``user_logs`` directory.

 Do you see more output files than you would expect?
-If you look in the above example the ``flush`` method is only called for ``rank == 0``.
-Otherwise you will have a file per rank.
-This is considered a fature and can be used to plot the performance difference for different ranks.
+The ``roots`` parameter is used to set which ranks should write the final csv files to the file system.
+This will default to only rank 0, so if you supply a bigger list, you will see a lot of files.

 Benchmarking with fewer lines
 ----------------------------------------------------